Ellangowan, Queensland: Geography

 The Condamine River forms the south-east boundary of the locality with Sandy Camp and then flows through the locality where it forms part of its northern boundary with Felton South.

+The land use is a mixture of crop growing (particularly in areas near the Condamine River) and grazing on native vegetation.

-The land has been developed for agriculture with both cropping and grazing.
-The Toowoomba–Karara Road (State Route 48) runs through from north to south.
+The Toowoomba–Karara Road (State Route 48) runs through the locality from north (Felton South) to south-west (Leyburn).

 History

 The locality is named after the property of John Thane who established it in 1842.

 Ellangowan Provisional School opened on 12 August 1885.
-On 1 January 1909 it became Ellangowan State School.
+On 1 January 1909, it became Ellangowan State School.
 It closed in 1917, but reopened briefly in 1922 as a half-time school in conjunction with Tooth State School (meaning the two schools shared one teacher).
-In 1924 it reopened again as a half-time school in conjunction with Strathane State School.
+In 1924, it reopened again as a half-time school in conjunction with Strathane State School.
 Following the permanent closure of Strathane State School in 1927, Ellangowan State School became a full-time school again.
-Due to low students numbers, it closed in 1952.
-In 1958 it reopened and then closed finally in 1967.
+Due to low student numbers, it closed in 1952.
+In 1958, it reopened and then closed finally in 1967.
+It was on the Clifton–Leyburn Road (approx 27.93980°S 151.72664°E).

 Strathane Provisional opened circa 1898.
-On 1 January 1909 it became Strathane State School.
-In 1924 it became a full-time school with Ellangowan State School (they shared the teacher between the two schools).
+On 1 January 1909, it became Strathane State School.
+In 1924, it became a part-time school with Ellangowan State School (they shared the teacher between the two schools).
 Due to low attendances, it closed in late 1926 or early 1927.